AdobeDocs/marketo.en/help/marketo/product-docs/marketo-engage-modern-ux/overview.md

 ## Take the Tour {#take-the-tour}

-At first log-in, a pop-up will appear, ready to give you the rundown of the new experience.
+At first log in, a pop-up will appear, ready to give you the rundown of the new experience.
 Heads up, if you choose to skip it, it will **not** be available later.

 ![](assets/overview-1.png)